List of Marvel Comics characters: R: Gail Richards in comics

 A character loosely based on her, also named Gail Richards, appeared in the Ultimate Marvel Universe.
 This character was created by Mark Millar and Bryan Hitch, and first appeared in The Ultimates #1.
 She was the fiancée of Captain America (Steve Rogers) before the man's supposed demise.
 She eventually becomes Bucky Barnes's wife, and the two have a family.
 In the early 21st century, Gail was shocked to learned of Steve's survival and youthful preservation, and emotionally refused to be reunited.
 However, they later rekindle a friendship.
 Unbeknownst to Rogers, Gail had conceived Captain America's son, and was "convinced" by the American government to give up their child to the military's supposed safety.
 In reality, the government trained her son to be the next super soldier who instead chose to be the Ultimate iteration of Red Skull.
 She is later given a chance to say goodbye to her son.

 Gail Richards in other media

 Gail Richards makes minor appearances in Ultimate Avengers and Ultimate Avengers 2, voiced by an uncredited actress.

 Annie Richardson

 Annie Richardson is a character appearing in books published by Marvel Comics.
 The character was created by Chris Claremont and John Buscema, and first appeared in Bizarre Adventures #27 (June 1981).
-She was Jean Grey's childhood friend who was killed in a car accident, awakening the former's telepathic abilities.
+She was Jean Grey's childhood friend who was killed in a car accident, awakening Grey's telepathic abilities.